 "Quantcast provides advertising solutions through big data.
 We are focused on using machine learning to better understand who digital audiences are and how they behave to help marketers better understand and reach their target audiences.

 For customers who own or operate a web property or mobile app, we use our industry-leading dataset of digital behavior to provide information about a property's audience, including traffic, demographics, browsing interests, and even offline purchasing and TV-viewing.

 For marketers, advertisers and agencies, we use that same understanding of digital audiences to provide best-in-class targeting for advertising campaigns.

 Do you cover the whole world?

 Yes.
-While Quantcast’s most comprehensive visibility is in the U.S., we have global data as well.
+While Quantcast’s most comprehensive dataset is in the U.S., we have global data as well.

 What is the difference between Quantified and non-Quantified audience data?

-Quantcast provides audience and demographic data for over 100 million web destinations that have opted to participated in Quantcast Measure ( "Quantified" sites), including websites, video, widgets, blogs, and advertising campaigns.
+Quantcast provides audience and demographic data for over 100 million web and mobile destinations that have opted to participate in Quantcast Measure, these are called Quantified sites.
+Quantified sites include websites, videos, widgets and blogs.
 Though we welcome all digital media publishers and marketers to have their media assets Quantified at no cost, some have not yet done so—these are non-Quantified sites.